Hijab and burqa controversies in Europe: Netherlands

-In the Netherlands a minority of Muslim women wear a headscarf.
+In the Netherlands, a minority of Muslim women wear a headscarf.
 About 30% of Turkish women in the Netherlands, and around half of the Moroccan-Dutch women cover their hair.
-The percentage of woman wearing headscarves in the Netherlands has decreased sharply over the last decades and shows a clear secularisation process; first generation Turkish migrants wear headscarves twice as often (40%) as the second generation (20%).
+The percentage of the woman wearing headscarves in the Netherlands has decreased sharply over the last decades and shows a clear secularisation process; first-generation Turkish migrants wear headscarves twice as often (40%) as the second generation (20%).

 Immigration and Integration minister Rita Verdonk announced in November 2006 that the Netherlands would introduce legislation to ban face-covering clothing in public.
 Although a ban was publicly debated, the legislation resulted directly from a motion tabled in the Dutch House of Representatives by the anti-immigration politician Geert Wilders, calling upon the cabinet to introduce it.
 The cabinet proposals were delayed because of concerns about conflict with freedom of religion.
-The Third Balkenende cabinet thought that these issues were no longer an obstacle to legislation, however.
-The proposal was condemned by Muslim organisations.
+However, the Third Balkenende cabinet thought these issues were no longer an obstacle to legislation.
+The proposal was condemned by Muslim organizations.

 In the November 2006 general election, Wilders' Party for Freedom won 9 seats (out of 150).
 Part of the party's platform is a complete ban on the burqa and Islamic headscarves in the civil service and schools, but all other parties refuse to include them in a coalition.
-A group of Muslim women organised a pro-burqa demonstration at the newly elected parliament in The Hague, on 30 November 2006.
+A group of Muslim women organized a pro-burqa demonstration at the newly elected parliament in The Hague, on 30 November 2006.
 The demonstration attracted national media attention, despite having only 20 participants.

-Following the 2006 election, the new cabinet had not taken a final decision on whether to introduce a ban, and gave conflicting signals.
+Following the 2006 election, the new cabinet had not taken a final decision on whether to introduce a ban and gave conflicting signals.
 A February 2007 opinion poll indicated that 66 percent support a ban and 32 percent oppose it.

 Malaysia protested against the proposed ban soon after it was announced in 2006.
-Foreign minister Syed Hamid Albar called it a discriminatory treatment of Muslims, and said it infringed freedom of choice.
+Foreign minister Syed Hamid Albar called it a discriminatory treatment of Muslims and said it infringed freedom of choice.
 The Islamic headscarf tudung is a political issue in Malaysia itself.
-According to the UNHCHR, female students in Malaysia itself are pressured to wear the tudung, and it is compulsory for female shop workers in Kelantan, while Malaysian politicians have protested against its prohibition in public schools in Singapore for prepuber (6 and 7 years old) pupils.
-According to memo leaked to the Algemeen Dagblad, the Netherlands foreign ministry has warned of a possible controversy, similar to the Jyllands-Posten Muhammad cartoons controversy.
+According to the UNHCHR, female students in Malaysia are pressured to wear the tudung, and it is compulsory for female shop workers in Kelantan, while Malaysian politicians have protested against its prohibition in public schools in Singapore for prepuber (6 and 7 years old) pupils.
+According to a memo leaked to the Algemeen Dagblad, the Netherlands foreign ministry has warned of a possible controversy, similar to the Jyllands-Posten Muhammad cartoons controversy.